gabrielcuvillier/arxwasm/README.md

 * If you come from the previous chapter, be sure to move outside _naclports/src_ folder:

         $ cd ../..

-* The following packages needs to be installed (they should be already): git make cmake.

-        $ sudo apt-get install git make cmake

 * Fetch the source code of this fork of Arx Libertatis: